The Best Rotating Car Seats of 2025

 Firsthand professional and personal experience.
 As a CPST, I'm trained in car seat installation, usage and safety, staying up to date on car seat education through continuing education classes, seminars and CPST education groups.
 I'm also Babylist's gear editor; I've been writing about baby gear at Babylist since 2019 and have been the gear editor since 2021.
 I've tested and reviewed almost every rotating car seat on the market.
 And I'm a mom of two boys, ages three and ten—so I have over a decade of hands-on car seat experience with my two sons and have used several rotating seats with my younger child.

 Expert POV.
 While researching this guide, I spoke to Joe Colella, Director of Child Passenger Safety at the Juvenile Products Manufacturers Association, a leading industry voice on quality and safety for baby and children’s products and 2020 Child Passenger Safety Hall of Fame Inductee, and Dr. Alisa Baer, a pediatrician and the co-founder of The Car Seat Lady.
-I spoke with two fellow CPSTs: Samantha Taylor, founder of Mama Knows Car Seats and Rebekah Kimminau, founder of The Baby Gear Consultant.
+I spoke with three fellow CPSTs: Samantha Taylor, founder of Mama Knows Car Seats, Rebekah Kimminau, founder of The Baby Gear Consultant and Lani Harrison.
 I also reviewed the latest safety data and recommendations from professional organizations like the American Academy of Pediatrics (AAP) and the National Highway Traffic Safety Administration (NHTSA) and leading voices in child car seat safety such as Safe Kids Worldwide and Car Seats for the Littles.

 Rotating car seat data.
 I regularly analyze which baby products our users are adding to their baby registries the most (and which ones they aren’t) and what our team of Merchandising experts—our buyers who are responsible for ensuring the Babylist Shop is stocked with the best and newest gear—is excited about.
 Studying this kind of data helped us choose which rotating car seats to narrow in on and which ones to recommend to new and expecting parents.